JaredJ24/Differential_Geometry/README.md

 Instructor Resources: Include lecture slides, exam problems, and project ideas (e.g., coding assignments for curve simulations).

 Learner Resources: Appendices with notation guides, "Further Reading" lists, and a glossary with hyperlinked cross-references.

+Final Deliverable:
+A publish-ready textbook (LaTeX/PDF + potential web version) that serves as the gold standard for differential geometry education, combining MIT’s academic rigor with the explanatory brilliance of 3Blue1Brown.